stanford-rc/ibswinfo/README.md

 * unmanaged switches are just that: unmanaged.

-Some in-band management is possible for unmanaged switches with NVIDIA firmware tools, but the only way to get their status is via the LEDs on their
-chassis: they're either green (that's good), or red (that's bad).
+Some in-band management is possible for unmanaged switches with NVIDIA firmware tools, but the only way to get their status is via the LEDs on their chassis: they're either green (that's good), or red (that's bad).
 But you won't know unless you physically take a look at them, which makes it difficult to get notifications and alerts when problems occur.

 `ibswinfo` helps solve this problem, by leveraging [NVIDIA Firmware Tools (MFT)](https://network.nvidia.com/products/adapter-software/firmware-tools/) to allow sysadmins to get more information about their unmanaged Infiniband switches.
 It can be used to gather hardware vitals such as fan speeds or temperatures, and monitor the switches more closely.

+As of version [releases/tag/0.6](0.6), `ibswinfo` also allows setting a user-friendly name (node description) for unmanaged switches.
+No more endless lists of identical and unhelpful switch names like "SwitchX - Mellanox echnologies", sysadmins can now customize each switch by setting a descriptive name, using their model, physical location, cluster name, etc. and make each switch more easily identifiable.

 ## Installation